a11yphant/a11yphant/Readme.md

 ## Important Notice:

 You must have Node installed via `nvm` for this project to work correctly ([Setup Instructions](https://github.com/nvm-sh/nvm#installing-and-updating))

 ## Prerequisites

-- Create an access token for the GitLab API.
+- Create an access token for the Github API.
 This will be required to install our private NPM packages.
-The token has to have API scope.
-Link to the GitLab settings: [Manage GitLab Access Tokens](https://gitlab.mediacube.at/-/profile/personal_access_tokens)
+You can follow [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide.

+  TLDR:

+  - Go to settings -> Developer settings -> Personal access tokens -> Tokens (classic)
+  - create a token with at least the scope `read:packages`
+  - `npm login --scope=@OWNER --auth-type=legacy --registry=https://npm.pkg.github.com` with your github user and the token as password

 ## Setup